-Academic record - an official statement which details a student's complete academic record, showing courses of study, semesters enrolled, units of enrolment, exit grades awarded, grade point value and grade point average (GPA) (produced in the form of an academic transcript).
+Academic transcript - an official statement that details a student's complete academic record, showing courses of study, semesters enrolled, units of enrolment, exit grades awarded, grade point value and grade point average (GPA).

 Advanced level unit - normally undertaken by students in the second or third years of their studies.
 Entry to these units usually requires the completion of introductory units.
-These units are usually coded as 200- or 300-level units (eg CS216 or ES480).
+These units are usually coded as 200or 300-level units (eg CS216 or ES480).